-It typically is easy to locate on site (most times) a 24/7 access to help in whatever you do discover took place, where you can actually prevent further loss if you are proactive.
+It typically is easy to locate on-site (most times) 24/7 access to help in whatever you do discover took place, where you can actually prevent further loss if you are proactive.

 Also.
 Remember to remain calm.
 Because the end goal should be full recovery via (phone) or online consultation, with as little delay as possible and nothing less of a proper investigation.

-The base service in my experience has been a online 1on1 free consultation only covering what I needed to get help & support immediately.
+The base service in my experience has been an online 1on1 free consultation only covering what I needed to get help & support immediately.